 as $\he$ potentially covers more new elements of $\GSet_i$ when added to a smaller cover.
-For the given \PCMS instance, for a given solution $\HSB \subseteq \HS$, the target function is
+For the given \PCMS instance and a solution $\HSB \subseteq \HS$, the target function is

-which is a sum of submodular functions.
+The function $f$ is a sum of submodular functions.
 As such, $f$ is submodular itself.
-Observe that $f(\HS) \leq mn $, and using the algorithm of \thmref{wolsey} implies the result. \end{proof}
+Observe that $f(\HS) \leq mn $.
+Now, using the algorithm of \thmref{wolsey} implies the result. \end{proof}

-It is worth noting that one can also obtain a $O(\log m)$ approximation for \probref{pcms} via LP rounding \cite{ky-aacpi-05}, which is particularly useful when $m$ is much smaller than $n$.
-However, this does not change our final result, since the number of ground sets in our reduction is polynomial in $n$ (see \lemref{single:set}).
+\begin{remark} One can obtain an $O(\log m)$-approximation for \probref{pcms} via LP rounding \cite{ky-aacpi-05}, which is useful when $m$ is much smaller than $n$.
+However, this does not change our final result, since the number of ground sets in our reduction is polynomial in $n$ (see \lemref{single:set}). \end{remark}